 Messiah's program offers a unique dual focus of conflict resolution AND cultural understanding.

-As an Ethnic and Areas Studies major at Messiah College, you'll be able to:
+As an Ethnic and Areas Studies major at Messiah University, you'll be able to:

 - Choose from a concentration in U.S. Ethnic Studies, African and African American Studies or Asian Studies.